Please note that this is a preliminary handbook and may be edited at any time!

 Arrival or Pick-up by Car

 For safety reasons, there are some important rules for parents who drive their children to and from school.
 Please note that parking on the street is limited to fifteen minutes during pick up and drop off time.
 It is important that we work with the management and residents so that we do not cause any disruption to their ability to carry on their normal business.
 No child may be dropped off before 8:30 am.
 Students who have not been picked up by 3:40pm will go to After School Care.
 Parents will be charged for this service if the child is not picked up by 4:00pm.

 Regular attendance and a regular schedule are essential to success in school.
 Therefore we expect pupils to be in attendance every day that school is in session.
 All lates and absences are recorded on school reports.
 During the school day, the school is responsible for the supervision and security of all pupils.
 For this reason, registration/attendance is taken at the beginning of each morning and afternoon sessions.
 Students are not allowed to leave the school without confirmed written authorization from their parent or guardian.

 The only acceptable reasons for absence are religious holidays, illness and emergencies.
 In the case of illness, parents must call or advise the school no later than 8:30am.
 If a student is absent without notification, we will call the parent.
-Students who are out from school due to illness will be required to submit a note to the teacher upon return to school.

 Family vacations should be scheduled around the school calendar.
 It is not the school’s policy to provide for work missed due to non-illness related absences.
 Absences due to extensions of vacation periods create difficulties for the classroom teacher and child and undermine the integrity of the school as a whole.
 The school has provided vacations of normal or greater length so that no one should need to extend their vacations beyond the designated time.
 Written requests for all absences must be provided to the school in advance.